Symphony No. 3 (Zwilich)

 The Symphony No. 3 is a symphony for orchestra by the American composer Ellen Taaffe Zwilich.
 The work was commissioned by the New York Philharmonic to commemorate their sesquicentennial anniversary.
 It was first performed by the New York Philharmonic conducted by Jahja Ling on February 25, 1993.
 The symphony is dedicated "with love and admiration" to Kurt Masur and the New York Philharmonic.

 Composition

-Structure

 The symphony has a duration of approximately 22 minutes in performance and is cast in three movements: